ogrebeer/create-your-own-adventure/english/BayesTheorem/BayesTheorem.md

 I learnt Bayes Theorem long back but i forgot

-Useful for empirical solutions to probability problems
+Quite useful for empirical solutions to probability problems

 [Daddy, but where do priors come from](priors/priors.md)?